Existential Challenge: Plastic Pollution Treaty Talks Begin - UrduPoint

 'Existential Challenge': Plastic Pollution Treaty Talks Begin

-Busan, (APP - UrduPoint / Pakistan Point News - 25th Nov, 2024) A final round of talks on a treaty to end plastic pollution opened on Monday, with the diplomat chairing the difficult negotiations urging nations to "meet an existential challenge."
+Busan, (APP - UrduPoint / Pakistan Point News - 25th Nov, 2024) A final round of talks on a treaty to end plastic pollution opened on Monday, with deep differences between nations emerging almost immediately.

-The meeting opens just hours after a chaotic end to the COP29 climate talks in Baku, which agreed to a boost in climate funding that developing countries slammed as insufficient.
+The meeting opened just hours after a chaotic end to the COP29 climate talks in Baku, which agreed to a boost in climate funding that developing countries slammed as insufficient.

+Opening the meeting, the Ecuadorian diplomat chairing the talks warned nations that the conference was about "far more than drafting an international treaty."

 And while almost everyone agrees it is a problem, there is less consensus on how to solve it.